Frameworks & Regulations • Article

 - Reputation at risk in the event of an unreported or unmanaged incident

 Many organisations implement ISO/IEC 27001 or the NIST CSF and assume that this is enough to comply with regulations such as NIS 2 or DORA.
-But it is not enough; it is necessary to go further.

 So, what should you implement?

-If you are in an important, essential or critical sector:
+If you are in an important, essential or critical sector

-- Implement the applicable regulations (NIS 2, DORA, CER, CRA…)
+- Implement the applicable regulations and directives, such as NIS 2, DORA, CER, CRA, GDPR or the AI Act

-- Complement them with frameworks such as ISO/IEC 27001, ISO 22301, NIST CSF to ensure robustness and maturity
+- Complement them with frameworks such as ISO/IEC 27001, ISO 22301, NIST CSF or COBIT

-If you do not yet have direct legal obligations:
+If you do not yet have direct legal obligations

-- Start with recognised frameworks (e.g. ISO/IEC 27001, NIST CSF)
+- Start with recognised frameworks, such as ISO/IEC 27001, ISO 22301 or NIST CSF

 - Anticipate future regulation